 Humans solve this problem in a Bayes optimal manner, which has been thoroughly explored in the literature.

-This problem of determining whether two noisy observations originate from the same source is a form of causal inference (CI).
+Determining whether two noisy observations originate from the same source is a form of causal inference (CI).
 Recent behavioral research has demonstrated that human observers perform this task in a manner consistent with an ideal Bayesian observer.
 This is a type of hierarchical model that compares the relative likelihood of the two causal scenarios (same source or different sources), as well as some prior expectation, in order to determine which causal scenario is most likely (figure ##).
 The resulting inference can then be used to either to make a judgement about the number of discrete sources (explicit causal inference) or influence how the sensory input is perceived (implicit causal inference).

 Understanding of this phenomenon at the level of individual neurons has been challenging, because to date only human subjects have been used to look at CI, and we can’t easily record single neuron activity from them.